Changes to bereavement services

 Woodvale's main entrance is located about a mile from the city centre, on the Lewes Road (A270), Brighton, on the side of the road headed towards the city centre.
 Unless you need the Extra-Mural chapel (see below), use the main gate.
 There is sign-posting from all directions.
 A useful landmark near the main entrance is a yellow painted public house called The Gladstone.
 A Sainsbury's supermarket is opposite.
-You can see where the crematorium is by looking at

 The grounds are open every day of the year.

 October to March

 - Monday to Saturday: 9am to 4pm

 Sunday and public holidays: 11am to 4pm

 April to September